| The following are some of the programs I can offer. The length of the

 nonfiction.

-This program is geared to individual class
+You Be the Illustrator (k-3rd grade) This program is geared to individual class

 groups.
 A great introduction to how books are made, from ideas to drafts and revisions, to